kulturpool/EDMLib/README.md

 <p>The preferred form of the name of the timespan or period.
 Although the maximum number
 of occurrences is set at 1, it can be interpreted as 1 per language tag.
 At least one skos:prefLabel SHOULD be provided.
-Several prefLabels with languages tags are strongly recommended for language variants andtranslations.<skos:prefLabel xml:lang=“en”&gt;Roman Empire</skos:prefLabel>This is a recommended property for this class.</p>
+Several prefLabels with languages tags are strongly recommended for language variants andtranslations.<code>&lt;skos:prefLabel xml:lang=“en”&gt;Roman Empire&lt;/skos:prefLabel&gt;</code>This is a recommended property for this class.</p>
 </div>

 #### EDM_TimeSpan.skos_altLabel